Raphael Weldon

 Walter Frank Raphael Weldon FRS (15 March 1860 – 13 April 1906), was an English evolutionary biologist and a founder of biometry.
 He was the joint founding editor of Biometrika, with Francis Galton and Karl Pearson.

 Family

 Weldon was the second child of the journalist and industrial chemist, Walter Weldon, and his wife Anne Cotton.
-On 13 March 1883, Weldon married Florence Tebb, daughter of the social reformer William Tebb.
+On 13 March 1883, Weldon married Florence Tebb (1858–1936), daughter of the social reformer William Tebb.
+Having studied mathematics at Girton College, Cambridge, Florence was to act as the 'computer' for Weldon's research into biological variation.

 Life and education

 Medicine was his intended career and he spent the academic year 1876-1877 at University College London.
 Among his teachers were the zoologist E. Ray Lankester and the mathematician Olaus Henrici.
 In the following year he transferred to King's College London and then to St John's College, Cambridge in 1878.

 There Weldon studied with the developmental morphologist Francis Balfour who influenced him greatly; Weldon gave up his plans for a career in medicine.
 In 1881 he gained a first-class honours degree in the Natural Science Tripos; in the autumn he left for the Naples Zoological Station to begin the first of his studies on marine biological organisms.

 On his religious views, he considered himself an agnostic.
 He died in 1906 of acute pneumonia, and is buried at Holywell Church, Oxford.